vlfeat/autonn/README.md

 # AutoNN #
-AutoNN is a functional wrapper for [MatConvNet](http://www.vlfeat.org/matconvnet/), implementing automatic differentiation.
+AutoNN (cf. [auton](https://en.wikipedia.org/wiki/Auton)) is a functional wrapper for [MatConvNet](http://www.vlfeat.org/matconvnet/), implementing automatic differentiation.

 It builds on MatConvNet's low-level functions and Matlab's math operators, to create a modern deep learning API with automatic differentiation at its core.
 The guiding principles are: